 Letting go usually involves releasing what no longer works in life.
-It could be a relationship, a job, a bad habit, possessions etc. This is easy to do when what you are extricating yourself from has no significance in your life anymore.
-When it still has significance, however, letting go is painful and the only way around it is through it.
-Rituals and other techniques are helpful with this process.
+It could be a relationship, a job, a bad habit, possessions etc. This is easy to do when what you are extricating yourself from what has no significance in your life anymore.
+When it still has significance, however, letting go is painful and the only way around it is, through it – rituals and other techniques are helpful with this process.

 • Write a letter to the person or thing you want to release then burn it.

 • Include this letter in a ritual where you light a candle and say a prayer.

 • Burn or bury items that are from the person, place or thing that you want to let go.

 • Go to any place that is sacred for you and pray or read a piece of inspirational writing.